natelaferney/DNN-Cosine-Wave-Denoiser/README.md

 To run the neural network, run the `dnn_denoiser.py` file.

-The model reports back about 99% accuracy when sampled 56 and 112 samples per unit of time with four different phases.
+The model reports back about 96-97% accuracy when sampled at 112 samples per unit of time with four different phases.

 Dependencies
 =============